 Every little extra you pay off will immediately reduce the interest you have to pay each time.
 This will increase the rate at which you can pay back what you owe, further reducing the interest charged each time and saving you thousands of dollars over the life of your mortgage.

 One powerful way to repay your mortgage faster is to negotiate a lower interest rate.
 Another way is to switch to a loan structure that better suits your circumstances.
 A good mortgage adviser can use their skills and knowledge to ensure you have the best possible deal.
-Our elite adviser panel makes it easy to connect with one of New Zealand’s best mortgage advisers.
+Our adviser panel makes it easy to connect with one of New Zealand’s mortgage advisers.
 It’s a free service and your adviser is paid by the lender whose deal you ultimately choose.

 Understand the benefits

 The first step to repaying your mortgage sooner is to keep in mind the short and long term benefits.
 This helps you stay motivated and on track for your goals, rather than being tempted to spend up on what seem to be more appealing short-term rewards.